 - No date complication

-Introduced to mark the Submariner’s 50th anniversary, the reference 16610LV (known as the “Kermit”) paired a green bezel with a traditional black dial, a first for the model line.
-Its anniversary significance, relatively short production run, and distinctive color combination quickly created strong collector interest that continues today.
+Released to mark the Submariner’s 50th anniversary, the 16610LV (the Kermit) paired a green bezel with a traditional black dial, a first for the line.
+The anniversary status, relatively short production run, and distinctive color combination created strong collector interest that is still active today.

 Key Specs: